mdbergmann/fp-lib-m68k/README.md

 In the next „parts“ I'd like to implement operations for addition, subtraction, division and multiplication.
 Also rounding, ceil and floor operatiuons could be implemented.
 The foundation is in place now.

-Here are the sources so far: <a href=„https://www.software-by-mabe.com/download/m68k-fp-lib-0.1.zip“ target=„_blank“ class=„link“>m68k-fp-lib-0.1.zip</a>